mattiashaal/nano/README.md

 # Nano.js

 Nano is a tiny JavaScript DOM manipulation library under 3KB.
 Nano using the prototype chaining method, just like jQuery.
-Nano has browser support for Internet Explorer 9+, Firefox 5+, Opera 10+, Chrome and Safari.
+Nano has IE9+ browser support.

 ## Install with Bower
 ```